 Several government agencies are involved in investigating and prosecuting identity theft crimes, including the:

 The FTC in particular helps to coordinate among other federal agencies and provides resources to law enforcement, consumers and businesses.

 Clueless Identity Theft

 Unlike a robbery or burglary, identity theft often occurs without the victim's knowledge.
 Most identity theft victims only find out after they see strange charges on their credit card statements or apply for a loan.
 While prevention is always the best policy, sometimes personal information is exposed through security breaches at banks or companies with which you do business.
 Thus, identity theft can happen to even well-prepared consumers.

-While your fingerprints are unique to you and cannot be given to someone else for their use, your personal data can be used, if they fall into the wrong hands, to personally profit at your expense.
+While your fingerprints are unique to you and can't be given to someone else for their use, your personal data can be used, if it falls into the wrong hands, to personally profit at your expense.

 In one notorious case of identity theft, the criminal, a convicted felon, incurred more than $100,000 of credit card debt, obtained a federal home loan, and bought homes, motorcycles, and handguns in the victim's name.
 He even called his victim to taunt him.
 The criminal served a brief sentence for making a false statement to procure a firearm, but made no restitution to his victim for any of the harm he had caused.
-This case, and others like it, prompted Congress in 1998 to create a new federal offense of identity theft.
+Cases like this one are what ultimately prompted Congress to make identity theft a federal crime.

 Get Legal Help with Your Identity Fraud Case

 Identity theft laws vary from state to state and as you can see there are also federal laws that apply.
 To understand the laws in your area and any potential criminal liability, contact an experienced criminal defense lawyer near you.